CanaanGM/mYSite/README.md

 # Repo for my site

-> basically the second iteration of my site's backend, this time using an ORM:
+> basically the second iteration of my site's backend, this time using an ORM and :

 - c#
 - entity core instead of Dapper
 - sql server instead of postgres

 ---

+## this's still a Work in progress ; meaning u'll find stupid un-optimized stuff in here

 ## Still TODO